-Avoid buying foods in bulk and shopping in warehouse-type stores if you can.
-Getting a good deal can lead to overeating.
-If you do buy large amounts of a food, divide it into smaller portion sizes and store what you will not use right away.
+If you buy large amounts or bulk packages of a snack food, divide it into smaller portion sizes and store what you will not use right away.

 When you buy protein, choose:

 - Lean meat, such as bison (buffalo) and lean cuts of pork and beef (such as round, top sirloin, and tenderloin).
-Look for meats that are 97% lean ground meats.
+Look for ground meats that are at least 97% lean.

 - Legumes, such as pinto beans, black beans, kidney beans, lentils, and garbanzo beans.
-Canned beans are convenient but if you have the time to prepare them from scratch dried beans are much cheaper.
-Low for low-sodium canned goods.
+Canned beans are convenient but if you have the time to prepare them from scratch, dried beans are much cheaper.
+Look for low-sodium canned goods.

 FRUITS AND VEGETABLES